This feature is available to Business and Team (and legacy Corporate) account holders and applies to surveys and quizzes.

 Once your CNAME subdomain is working you need to update your account to use this.
 Go to your My Account page from your dashboard:

-On the right side of this page is a Domain Mapping field.
-Enter the full subdomain.
+Scroll down the page until you find the Domain Mapping section.
+Enter the full subdomain ( example: surveys.example.com ).
 Click Save Domain Changes.

-When this is finished, all surveys and quizzes created by all your corporate users will use this domain.
+When this is finished, all surveys and quizzes created will use this domain.